nsbno/cloud-tools/README.md

 - run custom commands (for example to dynamically generate more variables)
 - run terraform passing along any arguments

-Configure using a file named `cloud-config.yml`.
-See this file from `mtl` for an example: https://github.com/nsbno/mtl/blob/master/terraform/prod/cloud-config.yml

-The rest of this file explains how to install and set everything up.

 ## Install `pass`